Alcohol Addiction And The LGBTQ Community

 For the LGBTQ community, minority stress compounds the risk factors for alcohol addiction.
 For example, transgender individuals are more likely to experience stigmas, and they may cope by abusing alcohol.
 Feelings of shame, anger, stress, and low self-esteem can arise from being a victim of discrimination, leading to more likely harmful coping behaviors like binge drinking.

 How Minority Stress And Anxiety Contributes To LGBTQ Alcohol Abuse

 Members of the LGBTQ community belong to a minority group, which is often a source of stress.
 Minority stress is defined as, “negative effects associated with adverse social conditions experienced by individuals of a marginalized social group.”
 In addition to the LGBTQ community, minority stress can affect members of certain racial groups, religious, or practitioners of alternative lifestyles.
 In response to internalized bigotry and discrimination, some LGBTQ people drink alcohol in the hopes of coping.

 Minority stress can cause feelings of isolation from society, family, and friends.
 Due to a lack of social support, members of the LGBTQ community who struggle with alcohol may suffer in silence.
-Furthermore, LGBTQ people who have been disowned by family members face additional challenges for their wellness and mental health.
+A major challenge for LGBTQ individuals who have been estranged by family members is lack of support.

 How Alcoholism Impacts Gay Men